MD-AHAD-KHAN-PATHAN/QuantumEstates/README.md

 - Responsive Design: This project is not only feature-rich but also offers a responsive design, ensuring an optimal viewing experience on various devices, including desktops, tablets, and mobile phones.

-- Seamless User Experience: With Firebase authentication, MongoDB storage, and Express.js server functionality, My project offers a complete and engaging platform for property buyer to explore, interact with, and potentially grab their dream property.
+- Seamless User Experience: With Firebase authentication, MongoDB storage, and Express.js server functionality, My project offers a complete and engaging platform for property buyer or property seller to explore, interact with, and potentially grab their dream property.